yuramozol/whitedoc-publishing/quick-send.md

-# How to collect a signature on your PDF using DocStudio API
+# How to Collect E-Signature on Your PDF Using DocStudio API

 In the world of digital business, signatures are more than just a formality — they’re a critical part of trust, compliance, and workflow automation.
 Whether you’re closing deals, onboarding clients, or approving internal documents,